adonyssantos/adonys-dot-me-website/src/content/blog/about-this-blog/en.md

 ### Improve my writing

-One of my goals with this blog is to improve my writing skills.
+One of my goals is to improve my writing skills.
 To achieve this, I read books frequently to acquire new vocabulary and now with this blog I will write regularly (but sometimes it is irregular), which will help me to improve my writing.
 I do not plan to use artificial intelligence to write the articles, but I do plan to use to improve my writing.
 I think that artificial intelligence is a powerful tool if it is used correctly and in the future, I want to publish an article about how I use artificial intelligence to enhance my writing, English and other skills.

 ### Improve my English

-Another goal that I want to achieve before 2025, is to improve my English (I am a native Spanish speaker and English is my second language) level, undoubtedly it is something that I have achieved, but I have a lot to improve.
-I have been taking live classes with native teachers, practicing with various digital resources, participating in talks on two Discord servers, and now with this blog.
+I am a native Spanish speaker and English is my second language.
+So, another goal that I want to achieve before 2025, is to improve my English level, undoubtedly it is something that I have achieved, but I have a lot to improve.
+I have been taking live classes with native teachers, practicing with various digital resources, and participating in talks on two Discord servers.
 Sometimes, when I want to flow, I will write the articles in Spanish and then translate them into English and other times, I will write them in English and them translate into Spanish.

 <mark>Remember that you can read this blog in both Spanish and English.
 At the top right you have the language picker.</mark>